pcda17/pcda17.github.io/week-03.md

 ![](week/3/Image-7.png)

 If we want to create a list of artist names, birth years, etc., we can thus iterate through the `artists_dicts` list and specify the field we want by name.

-Talk about strengths and weaknesses of CSV, JSON, XML, and RDF models for various applications.

-#### Discussion and review of key points from reading